manlaig/manlaig.github.io/src/pages/11-19-2018-bst/bst.md

 }
 ```

-This function traverses through the tree to find the correct spot for the value and creates a new node when it reaches the correct spot.

 The header of this function might look weird, the data type of root is `node*&`.
-What it's doing is **getting a pointer to the root as a reference.** If we don't do this, `root` will not be changed when the function returns.
+What it's doing is getting a pointer to the root as a reference.
+By doing this, we can directly change the pointers of our tree.
+If we don't do this, `root` will not be changed when the function returns.

-Another way to make it work is to change the header of `add` to accept root as `node**`, but then we need to dereference root.
+Different ways of accomplishing the same thing include: getting a double pointer to the root or returning the updated root from the function.

 At this point, we can build a BST using our `add` function.
 But, we need a function to display the tree.
-Some ways to traverse a BST include: inorder, preorder, postorder, breadth-first, and depth-first traversals.
+Some ways to traverse a BST are inorder, preorder, postorder, breadth-first, and depth-first traversals.
 We will implement inorder traversal, which will display the values in an ascending order.

-Inorder traversal first prints the value of the left node, then the value of the current node, finally the value of the right node.
+Inorder traversal first visits the left-most node of the tree, then the parent of that node, and finally the right node of that parent.
+It prints the value of each node it visits.

 ![](/static/images/inOrderTraversal.gif?raw=true "Binary Search Tree")